sipcapture/hep-gigapi/README.md

 This project provides tools to convert HEP packets into GigAPI Line Protocol.

+> [!WARNING]
+> This is a demo tool.
+Native HEPv3 support is expected in GigAPI

 ## Features

 - Converts HEP packets to GigAPI/InfluxDB Line Protocol